monikase/AI_Ethics/Fairness_Implementation_Playbook/1_FAST.md

 ---

 <a id="artifacts"></a>
-## 1️⃣ Scrum Artifact Enhancements
+## 1️⃣ Scrum Artifact Modifications
 → Embed fairness directly into requirements and backlog items.

 ---